cpfaff/mspm/README.md

 ### Create a new project

-From now on for project management related task swe are working Inside the `manage_projects.R` file.
+From now on for project management related tasks, we are working inside the `manage_projects.R` file.
 To create a new project simply add the function below and call it.